Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 is made, another job is presented to the algorithm.

 In scheduling over time, jobs arrive on their release date and can be scheduled at any time after their arrival.
+Typically, actions are taken on decision points -- points in time when a job arrives or when a job is finished.
 The problem of scheduling assignment solutions to worker machines corresponds to the time-based variant -- jobs that enter the system can be held in a queue until a scheduling decision is made and other jobs might arrive in the meantime.
 However, an algorithm for list-based scheduling could also be used in an evaluation system without any problems.

 ### Preemption